gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 #### Stories
 - A non-logged in user can browse to a post detail page.
 - A non-logged in user has limited ability to take actions
-   - for following actions, open dialog
+   - for following actions, open dialog (view 11.2)
       - heart btn
       - vote btns
       - profile btn